Who are the VRHS band boosters?

 The School Owned Instrument/Equipment fee is paid by all students using school owned instruments and equipment to offset the cost of cleaning, repairing and replacing equipment as necessary including percussionist and color guard.

 All other equipment is purchased at registration and owned by the students: show t-shirts, uniform shorts, water bottles, garment bags, marching shoes, gloves, etc.

 (View the Fees Page)

 Additional expenses may be incurred by your student if he/she is missing part of their uniform on game/competition days.
 Additional uniform pieces (socks, gloves, show shirts and shorts) will be provided as needed, signed for by the student and “charged” to their student accounts.
 If the student returns “borrowed” items cleaned and in excellent shape (except for socks…these are non refundable), the charge will be removed from the student’s account.

 What are my payment options for fees?

 The band boosters accept cash (paid directly to the treasurer), checks or money orders as well as credit cards using Paypal.
 You do not need to have a Paypal account.
 The band boosters have an account and there is a link from our website to pay via credit cards.
-When making check or money order payments, please use the payment coupons, to include your student’s name, grade, and what the payment is for, found on the website to insure your student’s account is properly credited.
+When making check or money order payments, please put your student’s name and what the payment is for on the memo line to insure your student’s account is properly credited.
 Payments can be dropped in the grey payment box mounted on the wall in the band director’s hallway or mailed to VRBB PO Box 3128, Cedar Park, TX 78630.
 Payment plans can be worked out individually with the treasurers during registration.
 (Make your payments online)